manuelmusngi/Volatility-Modeling-Commodities-and-Index/README.md

 #### Models applied

-For practical implications, I have selected the following models, since investors and fund managers can use EGARCH or FIGARCH models to develop risk-minimizing hedge strategies in energy markets or index.
+For practical implications, I have selected the following models, since investors and fund managers can use EGARCH or FIGARCH models to develop risk-minimizing hedge strategies in the energy markets or index.

 - GARCH (baseline)